Developing Rapid, Cost-effective Methods for Evaluating Coastal Biodiversity and Resilience (2018-2019)

 Nadia Bood, World Wildlife Fund-Guatemala/Mesoamerica

-Carolyn Currin, National Oceanic and Atmospheric Association (NOAA)
+Carolyn Currin, National Oceanic and Atmospheric Administration (NOAA)

 Anne Deaton, NC Division of Marine Fisheries